letchupkt/LETCHU-SET/README.md

 - You can start and stop the listener anytime !
 (At will)
 - Beautified user interface (NEW) !

-> We have deleted Ngrok in the new version of GAMKERSET and entrusted the user with running and sharing the localhost .
-So please note that GAMKERSET runs a localhost for you and you have to start the Ngrok on your intended port yourself .
+> We have deleted Ngrok in the new version of LETCHU-SET and entrusted the user with running and sharing the localhost .
+So please note that LETCHU-SET runs a localhost for you and you have to start the Ngrok on your intended port yourself .
 > <br>

 #### Attention! :